 Animal Care & Control Centre

 All ACCC services listed above are by appointment only.
-Appointments can now be made by using our online form.
+Appointments can now be made by calling 311 or using the online form.

 If You Have Lost Your Pet